Schiller (band): Career

 Schiller started as a duo, formed by Christopher von Deylen and Mirko von Schlieffen in 1998.
-The first single of the band was Das Glockenspiel, with great success in Germany.
-This song would go on to international success when a remixed version by DJ Tiesto was released in 2001.
+Their first single was "Das Glockenspiel".
+A remixed version by DJ Tiesto was released in 2001.

 On 19 August 1999, their first full album, Zeitgeist, was launched.
-Musically, this album was a mixture of ambient trance music and ambient chillout music, as well as a few Schiller hallmarks such as an ambient, spoken-word intro track and brief German language monologues.
-This album was followed by Weltreise (Voyage), which was released on 30 July 2001.
+It was a mixture of ambient trance music and ambient chillout music.
+It was followed by Weltreise (Voyage), which was released on 30 July 2001.
 This album featured the single "Dream of You" (with Peter Heppner), which won the ECHO award in 2002 for the Best Dance Single of the Year.

-Since Schlieffen wanted to focus mostly on trance music, while Deylen wanted a more eclectic electronica, the duo split after their second album Weltreise.
+Since Schlieffen wanted to focus mostly on trance music, while Deylen wanted a more eclectic electronic sound, the duo split after their second album Weltreise.

 The third studio album, Leben (Life), was issued on 13 October 2003.
-It included the popular single "Leben...
+It included the single "Leben...
 I Feel You", featuring Peter Heppner.
-Artists like Peter Heppner (from Wolfsheim), Maya Saban, Sarah Brightman, Alexander Veljanov (from Deine Lakaien), Kim Sanders, and Mila Mar performed vocals on this album.
+Maya Saban, Sarah Brightman, Alexander Veljanov (from Deine Lakaien), Kim Sanders, and Mila Mar singer Anke Hachfeld (credited as Mila Mar) also performed vocals on the album.

 Leben was followed by Tag und Nacht (Day and Night), released on 28 October 2005.
 Mike Oldfield, Moya Brennan, Kim Sanders, Jette von Roth, and Thomas D. collaborated on it.

-Schiller's fifth album, Sehnsucht (Desire) was announced in December 2007 and later released on 22 February 2008.
+Schiller's fifth album, Sehnsucht (Desire) was released on 22 February 2008.
 Sehnsucht was simultaneously released in two formats and in three editions.
-Over 100,000 copies of Sehnsucht have been sold since the release of the album.
-It has received a golden certification.
+It has sold over 100,000 copies, and received a golden certification.
 Sehnsucht was internationally released under the name Desire on 26 May 2008.

-Schiller also collaborated with Colbie Caillat on "You" which was released in 2008, both of them appear in the accompanying video.
-Same year Schiller produced another successful single called "Time For Dreams" with the Chinese pianist Lang Lang.
-The song was used by the German TV channel ZDF during the 2008 Olympic games in Beijing.

 Schiller's sixth studio album, Atemlos (Breathless), was released on 12 March 2010.
-It debuted on second position on German Charts and was the highest entry for a domestic album for the week.
+It debuted at second position on German Charts and was the highest entry for a domestic album for the week.
 The English edition of the album Atemlos reached until number 3 in the chart of IFPI in Greece.
 The single "Try" featured Nadia Ali.

 On 5 October 2012, the seventh studio album, Sonne (Sun), was released.
-The next album was Opus, issued on 30 August 2013.On 26 February 2016 Future saw its release.
+The next album was Opus, issued on 30 August 2013.
+On 26 February 2016, Future was released.
 Schiller's tenth studio album, Morgenstund, was released on 22 March 2019.
-It included a couple of tracks with cooperation with Iranian artists.
+It included collaborations with Iranian artists.

-In 2017, Schiller made history by making first electronic musical concert in Tehran, Iran.